 Adrian has also written a number of books, both fiction and non-fiction.

-As a sculptor, Adrian is completely self-taught.
-'I have always had a fascination with sculptural form and particularly in bronze as a medium.
-It was after sailing around the world, being immersed in the unbridled power of nature that I sensed a shift in my life's priorities and decided to educate myself in sculptural art.'
+As an artist, Adrian is completely self-taught.
+'I have always had a fascination with both sculptural form and abstract visual art.
+It was after sailing around the world, being immersed in the unbridled power of nature that I sensed a shift in my life's priorities and decided to educate myself in the history, knowledge and practice of art.'

-'While I have an idea of what I want to create with each piece at the outset whether the piece is representational or abstract/contemporary, I wait for that moment when the sculpture begins to live, shaping movement and expression, to let it tell its own story.'
+'While I have an idea of what I want to create with each piece whether it be representational or abstract, sculpture or painting, I relish that moment when the art begins to live, shaping its own colour, direction, movement and expression, that moment when the work begins to tell its own story.'